 Only Eligible Bonds listed under "Eligible Bonds" in the Exchange Memorandum were eligible for exchange for New Bonds in the Invitation to Exchange.
-This includes bonds issued be the Republic of Ghana and bonds issued by E.S.L.A.
+This includes bonds issued be the Republic of

+Ghana and bonds issued by E.S.L.A.
 Plc ('ESLA') and Daakye Trust Plc ('Daakye'), which are both special purpose entities set up by the government of Ghana.

 Eligible Holders were split into three different categories depending on whether they are Collective Investment Schemes (CIS) Holders or Individual Holders below the age of 59 years eligible as of 31 January 2023 (Category A), Individual Holders aged 59 years or older as of 31 January 2023 (Category B) or other Eligible Holders (General Category).
-The Fund falls within the Category A group.
+Epack falls within Category A.

-In exchange for Eligible bonds maturing in 2023, General Category Holders received two(2) New Bonds, maturing in 2027 and 2028.
+In exchange for Eligible bonds maturing in 2023, Category A Holders received two (2) General Bonds, maturing in 2027 and 2028.

 The amount eligible for the exchange was the principal amount of the eligible bonds outstanding after 31 January 2023 and accrued interest up to the Settlement Date which was due for payment after 31 January 2023.

-Interest on the New Bonds will be paid in cash ("Cash Interest"), The coupon rates on the two New Bonds is 10%.
+Interest on the New Bonds will be paid in cash ("Cash Interest").
+The coupon rates on the two New is 10%.
 Coupon rates for all eligible bonds were substantially changed, and the maturity of the new bonds (replacing the respective old bonds) were significantly extended compared to the old bonds.